TACC/gateways19-hpc-in-the-cloud/block3/tapis-intro.md

 #### MANAGE ALL YOUR DATA
 Move, share and publish data using any of the multiple data protocols,such as SFTP and gridFTP, supported by the Platform.
 #### RUN CODE
 Run apps as batch, interactive, or event-driven processes depending on specific application needs.
-Tapis also tracks the provenance of each run so you can look back and see exactly what parameters, inputs and applications where used to generate an output.
+Tapis also tracks the provenance of each run so you can look back and see exactly what parameters, inputs and applications were used to generate an output.
 #### FIND AND SHARE APPS
 Use the growing catalog of publicly available apps or design custom apps.
 ​